Skip to main content

 • Text I/O: Often ~2-3x faster than standard gzip in bulk text workflows.

-• Binary I/O: Typically near parity for bulk reads/writes, and can be slower for very small chunk sizes.
+• Binary I/O: Near parity with gzip for bulk writes, with fast bulk reads (a full read(-1) of compressible data runs at several hundred MB/s); can be slower for very small chunk sizes.

 • Concurrency: CPU-heavy zlib compress/decompress calls run in the default executor above a 256 KiB threshold, so multiple gzip streams on the same event loop compress and decompress in parallel instead of serializing on the loop thread.
-The repo's concurrent-I/O benchmark runs ~4x faster on 1.4.0 than on 1.3.x as a result; single-stream throughput stays at parity.
+The repo's concurrent-I/O benchmark runs ~4x faster since this landed in 1.4.0; single-stream throughput stays at parity.

 • Memory: Optimized buffer management for stable memory usage.